infiniteopt/InfiniteOpt.jl/docs/src/guide/derivative.md

 julia> d isa Derivative
 true
 ```
-Here the argument variable can be an infinite variable, reduced variable,
+Here the argument variable can be an infinite variable, semi-infinite variable,
 derivative, or measure that depends on the infinite parameter provided.
 This will
 error to the contrary or if such a derivative has already been to the model
 associated with the infinite parameter.